spacebeam/research/web/spacebeam.org/content/updates/howto-train.md

-title: Train your units
+title: 8 Supply, 11 Gas, 12 Rax that is the basics and 14 scout!
 date: 2020-07-11
-description: 8 supply, 11 gas, 12 rax that is the basics and 14 scout
+description: Let's train some workers when we have the minerals for them!

 TBD